BumblebeeBat/FlyingFox/docs/pegging_vs_synthetic_assets.md

 If they get to valuable, then more attacks become profitable.
 In the extreme it is like this: if ethereum let people move bitcoins onto ethereum.
 The price of ether drops to zero, but there are still thousands of bitcoin on the chain.
-An attacker could easily buy up all the rep, or bribe the validators to confiscate the bitcoins.
+An attacker could easily buy up all the ether, or bribe the validators to confiscate the bitcoins.

 Synthetic assets don't have this problem.